MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/deprecated-features.md

 | **Status**                       | Deprecated: The menu items for the two reports have been removed in version 7.3.
 However, the code for the reports remains in the product.
 The plan is to remove the code in a future release. |

 ### Power BI content packs available on AppSource
 The **Cost management**, **Financial performance**, and **Retail channel performance** content packs, available on the [Microsoft AppSource](https://appsource.microsoft.com) site, are deprecated as a consequence of product updates in Microsoft Power BI.
-System administration forms used to deploy these content packs to PowerBI.com are also being deprecated in finance and operations.
+System administration forms used to deploy these content packs to PowerBI.com are also being deprecated in Finance and Operations.

 | &nbsp;  | &nbsp; |
 |------------|--------------------|